zhangguanghuib/D365FO-Edge-Extension/Privacy Policy for D365FO-Browser-Tool.md

 <li>For this tool, the D365 FO Menu Items and Table Name Stored in the Local Indexed DB are only for the Extension funcationality</li>

 ## Data Sharing and Disclosure
 We do not sell, trade, or rent any personal information to third parties.
-We may share anonymized or aggregated data with analytics providers to understand user behavior, but this data cannot identify any individual user.
+We will not share anonymized or aggregated data with analytics providers to understand user behavior, either.

 ## Third-Party Services
 Our extension will not interact with any third-party services.